oneconvergence/dkube-examples/insurance/README.md

 7. Select all Input features and unselect charges, unique_id, and timestamp.
 8. Click Next and save.

-## Data Generation
+### Data Generation
 1. Open data_generation.ipynb notebook for generating predict and groundtruth datasets.
 2. In 1st Cell Fill MonitorName with the name of your monitor name MonitorName="{your_model_monitor_name}"
 3. In 1st cell, Update Frequency according to what you set in Modelmonitor.
 If the d3qatest tag was provided replace it with to use frequency in minutes.
 For eg: for 5 minutes replace it with `5m` else use `5h` for hours assuming Frequency specified in monitor was 5.
 4. In 6th cell.
 Set DATASET_SOURCE as DataSource.SQL if you want to push the data in SQL and fill the below details hostname,username,password,database_name.
 5. Then Run All Cells.
 It will start Pushing the data.

-**After First Push of dataset by this script, configure the generated datasets in modelmonitor as follows.**
+6. **After First Push of dataset by this script, configure the generated datasets in modelmonitor as follows.**
+   - Verify that the following datasets are created: {model-monitor}-predict, {model-monitor}-groundtruth
+   - This step will be more streamlined in coming releases.

-## Configure Following Dataset in modelmonitor
+### Configure Following Dataset in modelmonitor
 **Predict Dataset**
 -  Dataset: {model-monitor}-predict
 -  Type: CSV